BIDS/repro-case-studies/case-studies/zzhang.md

 Performance Measurements and Performance Tuning come in pair and we go back and forth frequently.
 The key thing in these two steps is that we need a reasonable expected performance before the measurements.
 If the measurement does not match with our expectation, we need to analyze the reason and tune the system.
 Our methodology is like this: we started on 1 core on a single machine.
 We compare the Kira performance against the equivalent implementation to understand the slowdown introduced by Spark and JVM.
 Then we started to scale up with more cores on the same node, and observe the scaling curve.
 By doing that we understand the bounding factor of the performance on a single node.
 Later on, we scale out on multiple nodes by doubling the number of compute nodes in each step and observe the performance scaling.
 Since Spark hide the scalability complexity in the system, all we need to do here for different scale is to set relevant parameters in the configuration files.
 The code and documents are kept in GitHub, and the dataset is kept in Amazon S3 service.

-With all of the scripts from Merit Evaluation, System Design, and Source code, we put up together the paper.
+With all of the scripts from Merit Evaluation, System Design, and Source code, we put together the paper.
 Writing the paper is a collaborative process.
 We used a private GitHub repository to host the paper, and using Pull Request to manage everybody's editing.

 # Pain points

-I will break this down to reproducible results and reproducible research progress.

 1. (reproducible results) For the results to be reproducible, the readers should be able to tell and access the computers with the same hardware, the code base used particularly for the experiments, the dataset that was used for performance measurements.